 This is a great addition to your menus for those nights you need something hearty, yet quick and healthy.

-Yep, that’s four ingredients.
-I don’t know why it continues to amaze me that simple, real food can taste so amazing.
-I’m not sure where I got the original recipe, but it seriously calls for just these four ingredients.
+I'm not sure where I got the original recipe, but it called for just four real food ingredients.
 Which of course I couldn't leave alone.
 How could we have a soup without onions or garlic?
 And think of the boost nutritionally it would get from using chicken bone broth instead of plain water?

 So my adaptation calls for seven ingredients (do we need to count a bit of oil and salt?), which is still pretty simple, you have to admit.

-- 3 tsp. regular curry powder or 2 tsp. hot curry powder (or to taste)
+- 3 teaspoons regular curry powder or 2 teaspoons hot curry powder or to taste

-- 7 c. chicken broth (or vegetable broth or water)
+- 7 cups broth vegetable, chicken (or water)

 - Heat olive oil, onion, and garlic in a large soup pot over medium heat until onion softens, about 2-3 minutes.

 - Add remaining ingredients, except for the spinach, and bring to a boil over high heat.
 Reduce heat to low and simmer uncovered, stirring occasionally, until the lentils are becoming thick, 15 to 20 minutes.

 - Add chopped spinach and stir it in until it wilts, about 1-2 minutes.
 Season to taste and serve.